Ex-PM says PDM striving to send PTI govt packing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHAKDARA: Former prime minister and Pakistan People’s Party (PPP) leader Raja Pervez Ashraf said on Friday that the struggle had been launched under the banner of the Pakistan Democratic Movement (PDM) to oust the government.
+CHAKDARA: Former prime minister and Pakistan People’s Party (PPP) leader Raja Pervez Ashraf said on Friday that the struggle had been launched under the banner of the PDM to oust the government.

+Speaking at a press conference, he said that the Pakistan Tehreek-e-Insaf (PTI) government had added to the miseries of the people.
+PPP provincial president Humayun Khan, general secretary Faisal Karim Kundi and others were present on the occasion.